metal-crow/Sentry-Gun-Computer-Vision/README.md

 * Make it faster per frame (currently 1 order of magnitude too slow for 60fops)
 * Work on improving person detection algorithms
 * Hardware General
-	a) Fix nerf gun being not in exact center on hardware
-	b) Shoddy build quality, entire platform is tilting.
+	a) Shoddy connection between x servo and base, entire platform is tilting.
 * Add controls and gui for the user

 Design